V-Cent/TTE/docs/tech/tox2.md

 #### Elemental Shift

-When you use a non-elemental multi-hit arte, or a projectlile such as Demon Fang or Pulse Shot, you can change the element of the arte while it's already out by opening the menu and changing your weapons to an different element.
+When you use a non-elemental multi-hit arte, or a projectile such as Demon Fang or Pulse Shot, you can change the element of the arte while it's already out by opening the menu and changing your weapons to an different element.
 The color of the arte won't change, but it will take on the attributes of the newly equipped weapon.
 This is handy for hitting a specific weakness in a pinch or to land a status ailment without being completely tied to its respective element.

 For Ludger specifically, his weapon swap mechanic serves the same purpose and can be used to alter the elements of (Double) Demon Fang and Pow Hammer without the use of a menu.